modernlearner/machine-learning-with-ludwig/README.md

 ## Data Sources
 The training and test set and the associated images for the MNIST dataset are sourced from here: https://www.kaggle.com/c/digit-recognizer/data

+The Numerai data comes from their API and requires an account.
+You can download the latest training data after you login and upload your predictions.